 "To tell the truth the regiment is cut to pieces, in fact, we have not got one hundred men that are able to march a mile.
 We left Connecticut the 25th of August with 998 men, and have not been out 4 months yet, and look at us now!
 Take those that are in hospitals and here, and we could not muster over 180 men.
 If that is not using up men fast, your humble servant would like to inquire what is.
 How I have escaped being killed both at Antietam and Fredericksburg is a mystery to me, but it is nevertheless so."

 wounded at Fredericksburg on Dec.
 13, 1862.

-The final death toll for Middletown soldiers was 11 -- 10 in Company B alone -- a horrific toll for the town of about 3,500.
+The final death toll for Middletown soldiers was 11 -- 10 in Company B alone -- a calamity for the town of about 3,500.
 Among the dead was one of the town's leading citizens, Captain Elijah Gibbons, an ardent abolitionist and a sexton and Sunday school teacher at the First Baptist Church on Main Street.

-In the charge on the Confederates' impregnable position on Marye's Heights, Gibbons' thigh bone was shattered by a Confederate minie ball.
+In the charge on the Confederates' impregnable position on Marye's Heights, Gibbons' thigh bone was shattered by a minie ball.
 After he was wounded, the 31-year-old officer was briefly aided by 2nd Lieutenant David Canfield, a marble carver in Middletown who was shot through the head and killed instantly.
 The night before the disastrous charge, Gibbons read to Canfield and other Connecticut soldiers verses from a Bible found in a battle-damaged Fredericksburg house.
 "Canfield made many anxious inquiries as to his views of life and death," a 14th Connecticut regimental history noted years later about the solemn evening, "and announcing his willingness to face the grim conqueror for the sake of his country and God, relapsed into silence."